Who can submit a report?

-The reports are managed by your campus Dean of Student Affairs and Dean of Academic Affairs and reviewed by BIT members when appropriate.
+The reports are managed by the Director of Student Conduct and/or Associate Provost and reviewed by BIT members when appropriate.

 Student Disciplinary Records which include records related to the Student Code of Conduct and records related to the Academic Integrity Policy are considered part of a student’s educational record.
 Such records are maintained in accordance with the 1974 Family Educational Rights and Privacy Act (FERPA).

 How long will the report stay on file?